Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Preliminaries

 \subsection{Reinforcement Learning}

 RL deals with a framework where agents interact sequentially with an environment in a closed-loop setup \cite{sutton2018reinforcement} \cite{bertsekas2019reinforcement}.
 The environment is described by a set of (discrete) states $\ccalS$, where one or more agents take actions from a set of (discrete) actions $\ccalA$.
 We refer to the cardinality of the state space $\ccalS$ and the action space $\ccalA$ as $C_\ccalS$ and $C_\ccalA$ respectively.
 With $t=1,...,T$ representing the time index, at time $t$ the agent takes a particular action $a_t$ at a given state $s_t$ and receives a reward $r_t$, that quantifies the instantaneous value of that particular state-action pair.
 Then, the agent reaches a new state $s_{t+1}$.
 The transition between states is assumed to be Markovian and governed by the transition probability function $\ccalP^a_{s s^{'}} = \Pr{s_{t+1}=s'|s_t\!=\!s, a_t\!=\!a}$.
-The dependence of $r_t$ on $s_t$ and $a_t$ can be stochastic, and it is defined by the so-called reward function $\ccalR^a_{s s^{'}} = \mathbb{E}[r_{t+1}=r|s_t\!=\!s, a_t\!=\!a, s_{t+1}\!=\!s']$.
+The dependence of $r_t$ on $s_t$ and $a_t$ can be stochastic.
+Its expectation, $\ccalR^a_{s s^{'}} = \mathbb{E}[r_{t+1}=r|s_t\!=\!s, a_t\!=\!a, s_{t+1}\!=\!s']$ is termed the reward function.
 A fundamental aspect of RL is that making a decision on the value of $a_t$ not only impacts $r_t$, but also subsequent $s_{t'}$ for $t' > t$.
 Since $r_{t'}$ for $t' > t$ depends on $s_{t'}$, this readily implies that the optimization (i.e., the selection of the optimal action at time $t$) is coupled across time.
-Recasting the optimization problem as an MDP is a common approach to deal with the time-dependence of the optimization and the stochasticity of the rewards.
-RL can be then understood as a stochastic approach to solve the MDP described by $\langle \ccalS, \ccalA, \ccalP_{ss'}^a, \ccalR_{ss'}^a \rangle$.
+Recasting the optimization problem as an MDP is a common approach to deal with the time dependence of the optimization and the stochasticity of the rewards.
+RL can be then understood as a stochastic approach for solving the MDP described by $\langle \ccalS, \ccalA, \ccalP_{ss'}^a, \ccalR_{ss'}^a \rangle$.